Best time to go to South Africa

 Zulu Reed Dance

-The reed dance is an ancient tradition of the Swazi and Zulu people with the aim of paying respect to women and preparation of girls to their womanhood.
-This annual ceremony is a centuries-old tradition, known as the Umkhosi woMhlanga, or the Zulu Reed Dance.
-The festival name derives from the riverbed reeds, the central attributes of the event.
+The reed dance is an ancient tradition of the Swazi and Zulu people.
+It aims to pay respect to women and prepare girls for womanhood.
+This annual ceremony is known as the Mkhosi woMhlanga (or the Zulu Reed Dance).
+The festival's name derives from the riverbed reeds, the central attributes of the event.
+This tradition represents an important rite of passage spanning several days for young women.
+The Zulu Reed Dance gathers over 30,000 girls from KwaZulu-Natal, the Eastern Cape, and Botswana.

 Celebrations take place in early September at the Enyokeni Royal Palace in Nongoma, KwaZulu-Natal.
+The older women teach the young girls, who have to be virgins in order to take part, how to behave as grown women.
+They also teach girls respect for their bodies and promote celibacy until marriage.
 Upon passing the virginity test, thousands of Zulu girls are led by their senior princess and proceed by carrying the reeds, singing, and dancing.
-They don't wear many clothes but are in traditional accessories instead.
-These accessories are defined by their beadwork, which greatly emphasizes traditional beauty.
+They don't wear many clothes but traditional accessories (necklaces, bracelets, izigege, imintsha, izinculuba, anklets, and colorful sashes), defined by their beadwork, which greatly emphasizes traditional beauty.

-If you happen to visit Zululand in early September, don't miss the chance to see this rare spectacle, and show your respect to the local culture.
+If you find yourself in Zululand in early September, seize the opportunity to witness this uncommon spectacle and demonstrate your appreciation for the local culture.

 Find hotels and airbnbs near Zulu Reed Dance (Map)